nadeemlab/SPT/README.md

 # Preparing your data

 The current workflows all operate on spreadsheet files exported from the [HALO](https://indicalab.com/halo/) software.
 Support for more generic inputs is in the works, but for now this means that you must use something like the metadata format exemplified by the [test data](spatial_profiling_toolbox/tests/data).
+See also the [specification](schemas/file_manifest_specification_v0.5.md) for the file manifest file.

 # Platform